mekkablue/Glyphs-Scripts/README.md

 * **AXt Converter:** converts the MacRoman glyph names (used in legacy AXt fonts) into nice names as employed by Glyphs.
 Attention: the script is still a work in progress.
 Suggestions are very welcome in the Wiki: https://github.com/mekkablue/Glyphs-Scripts/wiki/AXt-Converter

 ## Components
+* **Components on Nodes:** GUI for placing components of a specified glyph on all nodes present in the selected glyphs. *Needs Vanilla.*
 * **Delete all components:** Deletes ALL components in selected glyphs.
 Be careful.
 * **Disable alignment:** Disables automatic alignment for all components in selected glyphs.
 * **New Edit tab with compound glyphs:** Opens a new edit tab with the currently selected glyphs plus all compound glyphs containing them as components.